 - Rust and mold.

-If your air conditioner isn’t level, it may vibrate excessively.
-This can cause annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can cause obnoxious noises when running and even require air conditioning repair.

 Too much vibration could: